nicolewallace09/exchange-rates/README.md

 # Exchange Rate

 ## Description
 Users will be able to select a start date and an end date which will then graphically represent the exchange rate from USD to EUR currencies between the selected range.
-This application uses React, Axios, Recharts, React-Datepicker, and Bootstrap.
+This application uses React, Axios, Recharts, and Bootstrap.
 The data represented within this application is from the exchangerate.host API.

 ## Table of Contents
 * [Installation](#installation)